1923–24 NHL season: Regular season

 A newcomer that would become the NHL's first drawing card, Howie Morenz, started his career with the Montreal Canadiens this year.
 Morenz scored the first goal of his career on December 27, 1923, in the inaugural NHL game at the new Ottawa Auditorium.
 It was the first of a career 270 goals.

 The Hamilton Tigers added Billy Burch and the Green brothers, Shorty and Redvers (nicknamed Red) and now they had a team that could compete nicely with the rest of the league.
 On December 28, Shorty Green scored at 12:22 of overtime to give Hamilton its first ever road victory over the Ottawa Senators in Ottawa.
 However, the changes did not pay off this season.
 The Hamilton Tigers finished last for the fifth season in a row (counting one season as the Quebec Athletics).

 The NHL held a mid-season meeting to consider Sprague Cleghorn's suspension.
 Ottawa claimed he was deliberately injuring opponents, citing a spearing incident against Cy Denneny.
 The league rejected the charges, and in a game against Ottawa shortly thereafter, Cleghorn charged Lionel Hitchman into the boards and earned a one-game suspension.

 A game between Ottawa and the Canadiens was postponed due to a bizarre incident near the end of the season.
 On their way to Montreal, the Ottawa's train got snowbound near Hawkesbury, Ontario.
 The team was stuck all night and so Cy Denneny decided to scrounge around for some food, and somehow fell down a well.
 He was not injured.
 The game was postponed until the next night and Georges Vezina shut out the Senators 3–0.

 Final standings

 Playoffs

 This was the last season that three leagues competed for the Stanley Cup as, after the season, the PCHA folded.
 Two of its teams, the Vancouver Maroons and Victoria Cougars, joined the WCHL for the 1924–25 WCHL season.

 NHL Championship

-The Montreal Canadiens had finished second overall in the NHL regular season standings but in the playoffs, they would upset the first-place Ottawa Senators.